The-Hybrid-Atelier/Compressables-Design-Tool/README.md

 Point your browser to:
 http://localhost:3000

-### Configuring your Hardware
-Configuring the Programmable Air: Upload the PA.ino code to your ProgrammableAir using the Arduino IDE.
-Upload the Fruit.ino code onto an Adafruit WiFi Feather (WINC5000).
-Be sure to update the WIFI_SSID and WIFI_PASS in arduino_secrets.h.
-Also, update the SERVER_IP address of the websocket server.
-Wire the Programmable Air to the Feather following the [Wiring Schematic](TODO).

-### Hello World
-Open http://localhost:3000/iot/air or anonymized_link
-Input the IP address of the server
-Connect
-Start sending commands to your Programmable Air.
-Open the Log to see the command syntax.
-### Hello World (Program)
-Run the hello_world.py program.
-Alter the ws.send messages with commands from the app Log.

 ## Contributing
 The material available through this repository is open-source under the MIT License.
 We welcome contributions of community-made designs!
 You can either submit a pull request via Github or send us a link to your Instructables, Thingiverse, or design files to anonymized.